Anirban Basu

 Summary

 With more than a decade of research experience within both academia and industry, I have co-authored 70+ research papers and 30+ Japanese patents.
-My publications have been cited more than 2,200 times setting my overall h-index to 23 (source: Google Scholar).
+My publications have been cited more than 2,900 times setting my overall h-index to over 25 (source: Google Scholar).
 My current research is based on a user-empowering view of computational trust in human-machine interactions; and the role of computational trust in security and privacy.
-The areas of research that interest me include, but are not limited to computational trust systems, AI security, AI ethics and causal modelling, distributed consensus, privacy and risk, and privacy preserving data mining.
+The areas of research that interest me include, but are not limited to: computational trust systems, AI security, AI ethics and causal modelling, distributed consensus, privacy and risk, and privacy preserving data mining.
 I like working on complex problems that require multi-disciplinary approaches.
-Outside research and the related stuff, I am keen on photography, videography and the associated travels.
+Outside research and experimental stuff (some of which, I make open-source), I am keen on photography, videography and the associated travels.

 Interests